 Obstructive sleep apnea (OSA) occurs when the throat repeatedly collapses during sleep.
-Some amount of airway collapse while sleeping is normal.
-Too much can be a problem.
-For example, OSA is said to be mild if the airway collapses five to 15 times an hour, and severe if an airway collapsing occurs more than 30 times in an hour.
+Some amount of airway collapse while sleeping is normal -- too much can be a problem.

 One in every 10 adults may have sleep apnea that requires treatment.
 Signs of sleep apnea might include: